-Though the vast majority of my family–even going generations back–are rooted in Georgia and other parts of the south, there are some interesting burial locations in other parts of the country.
-I’ve yet to discover any direct family connections to New York, where I call home.
+Though the vast majority of my family–even going generations back–are rooted in Georgia and other parts of the south, some interesting burial locations exist in other parts of the country.
+I’ve not discovered any direct family connections to New York, where I call home.
 But there are a couple of interesting family burials in New Jersey.

-James Young Foster (a descendant of the Young family) connects into my tree through his second wife, Margaret Mell Lawrence (my 1st cousin 5 times removed through the Lawrence family line).
+James Young Foster (a descendant of the Young family) connects to my tree through his second wife, Margaret Mell Lawrence (my 1st cousin five times removed through the Lawrence family line).
 James fought in the Civil War in Georgia’s 1st Cavalry Regiment, Company F (National Cem.; National Park).
 Captured as a prisoner of war, he died in Fort Delaware and is buried in Finns Point National Cemetery in New Jersey.
-James left behind two daughters, Nancy Mell Foster and Frances Isabell Foster, who Margaret raised.
-Both of these daughters married into the White family, a prominent family in the Villanow and Sublgina area that connects many different family branches.
+James left behind two daughters, Nancy Mell Foster and Frances Isabell Foster, whom Margaret raised.
+These daughters married into the White family, a prominent family in the Villanow and Sublgina area that connects many different family branches.

-[UPDATE 17 May 2012: It was noted by a reader of the site that I did not mention the children of James Young Foster’s first marriage.
+[UPDATE 17 May 2012: A Jordan’s Journey reader noted that I did not mention the children of James Young Foster’s first marriage.
 While not within the scope of this post, you can check out where his first wife, Martha Wade Booker, and their children are listed.]

-Both sodliers, Foster and Scoggins, are listed on the Confederate memorial at Finns Point.
-Moses also has a comemorative stone in the Chapman family cemetery in West Armuchee.
+Both soldiers, Foster and Scoggins, are listed on the Confederate memorial at Finns Point.
+Moses also has a commemorative stone in the Chapman family cemetery in West Armuchee.

 I visited Finns Point in October 2011.
 The photos in this post are from that visit.
 The obelisk is dedicated to the Confederate dead.
 Bronze tablets surround the base and list the names of the over 2,000 Confederate prisoners who died at Fort Delaware.
 The gazebo-style monument is in memory of the Union guards who also died at Fort Delaware.